 The usual treatment for OSA is use of a CPAP machine, which requires the patient to sleep with a mask over their mouth so air pressure can be applied continuously through the night.
 Yet as many as half of those prescribed CPAP don’t follow the treatment.
 They find it uncomfortable and inconvenient.

 Fortunately, there are good dental solutions available for those with mild to moderate sleep apnea that don’t involve CPAP.
-We have had extensive training and use state of the art technology to treat sleep breathing disorders with custom made oral appliances.
-These appliances reposition the tongue and move the lower jaw forward during sleep to maintain an open airway.
+We try to improve sleep by introducing lifestyle changes including sleep position, nasal breathing, and sleep environment.
+If there is a need, appliances will be fabricated which will reposition the tongue and move the lower jaw forward during sleep to maintain an open airway.

 With follow up appointments and post-adjustment sleep studies, we can determine how effective the oral appliance therapy is in treating the sleep apnea.